Jodenee/Voyager/docs/Reference/Webhook.md

 | ResetAfterSafe | [*number*](https://create.roblox.com/docs/scripting/luau/numbers)                 | Same as ResetAfter but with 0.5 seconds of delay added.                                |
 | Bucket         | [*string*](https://create.roblox.com/docs/scripting/luau/strings)                 | The current ratelimit bucket id.                                                       |

-???
-Info "RatelimitInformation Vs RatelimitedInformation"
+??? info "RatelimitInformation Vs RatelimitedInformation"
     **RatelimitInformation** is used to prevent getting ratelimited from the proxy, while **RatelimitedInformation** is used to handle a ratelimit response.

 <br />